• Skip to primary navigation

 Is desiccated coconut the same as shredded coconut?

-They are different.
-Desiccated coconut is finely grated and resembles fresh snowfall.
-Shredded coconut is made up of small, thin strips.
+The difference between them lies in the texture.
+Desiccated coconut is finely grated and resembles fresh snowfall, while shredded coconut consists of small, thin strips.

 Is coconut a nut?

-Make the dough a day or two in advance.
-Form them into thin, flat cakes and keep them separated so they won't stick together.
-Cover and refrigerate.
+Prepare the dough a day or two ahead of time, shaping it into thin, flat cakes and separating them so they won't stick together.
+Cover the dough and refrigerate or freeze it.

-If you wish to cook in advance, coat them with grated coconut, but leave the topping until you are ready to serve them.
-Refrigerate or freeze.
+Alternatively, you can cook them ahead and coat them with grated coconut, but leave the sugar topping until just before serving.
+Refrigerate or freeze until needed.

 Top questions on other recipes